Vienna: Wien

-The river Wien (die Wien or Wienfluss) is a 34-kilometer-long tributary of the Danube, with approximately half of its course flowing through Vienna.
+The river Wien (die Wien or Wienfluss) is a 34-kilometre-long tributary of the Danube, with approximately half of its course flowing through Vienna.
 It originates in the Vienna Woods (Wienerwald) and flows eastward through the city, ultimately joining the Donaukanal.
 Historically, the river was prone to flooding, which prompted several regulatory measures and modifications, including the canalisation of its course in the 19th century.
 Today, much of the river Wien is contained within underground channels in the urban area.
 It enters Vienna in Penzing, flowing above ground past Schönbrunn before being covered by the Naschmarkt.
 The river reemerges in the Stadtpark in the 1st district, before flowing into the Donaukanal.